jillvenky/Spring-RestTemplate-with-JWT/README.md

-Main service is https://github.com/rkritchat/library-system (library-system) this api has Spring JPA and Spring Security(JWT token)
+Main service is https://github.com/rkritchat/library-system (library-system) and this service contain Spring JPA and Spring Security(base on JWT token)

 Spring-RestTemplate-with-JWT is third party api, it will communicate with UI and library-system